Trump accuses New York AG Letitia James of "war of intimidation and harassment" in new lawsuit

 Former President Trump filed a lawsuit against New York Attorney General Letitia James in Florida Wednesday, alleging that she's abused her position and embarked on a "war of intimidation and harassment" against him.

-Driving the news: The lawsuit, filed in Palm Beach County where the former president resides, is seeking to prevent James from obtaining records from a trust that holds ownership of the Trump Organization, which he argues is "governed by Florida law and sited in Florida."
+Driving the news: The lawsuit, filed in Palm Beach County where the former president resides, is seeking to prevent James from obtaining records from a trust that holds ownership of the Trump Organization, which he argues she has "no authority" to do as it's "governed by Florida law and sited in Florida."

 The big picture: The former president's complaint comes just over a month after James filed a civil lawsuit accusing Trump and members of his family of financial fraud and referred them to federal prosecutors and the IRS for criminal investigation.

-Note: Editor's note: This article has been updated with more details from former President Trump's latest lawsuit and with further context.